 1. Introduction

 The prevalence of several neurodevelopmental disorders has increased in the pediatric population (Grandjean and Landrigan, 2014), and multiple environmental pollutants may play a role in the increased rates of these disorders (Ramírez et al., 2022).
-Multiple endocrine disrupting chemicals (EDCs), ubiquitous chemicals present in many every-day products and diet, are capable of interfering with the endocrine system, and have shown associations with childhood neurodevelopment and behavior (Bouchard et al., 2010; Braun, 2017; Cartier et al., 2016; Furlong et al., 2017; González-Alzaga et al., 2015; Huang et al., 2015; Huang et al., 2017; Kim et al., 2017; Li et al., 2018; Oh et al., 2023; Rodríguez-Carrillo et al., 2019; Shoaff et al., 2020; Tewar et al., 2016; Vilmand et al., 2023; Yu et al., 2016).
-Although both pregnancy and early infancy are crucial stages of (neuro)development, most of the available literature is focused on the effects of prenatal exposure to EDCs on child neurodevelopment (Ramírez et al., 2022).
+Endocrine disrupting chemicals (EDCs), ubiquitous chemicals present in many every-day products and diet, are capable of interfering with the endocrine system, and have shown associations with childhood neurodevelopment and behavior (Bouchard et al., 2010; Braun, 2017; Cartier et al., 2016; Furlong et al., 2017; González-Alzaga et al., 2015; Huang et al., 2015; Huang et al., 2017; Kim et al., 2017; Li et al., 2018; Oh et al., 2023; Rodríguez-Carrillo et al., 2019; Shoaff et al., 2020; Tewar et al., 2016; Vilmand et al., 2023; Yu et al., 2016).
+Among the EDCs that have raised such concerns are non-persistent EDCs, including phthalates, phenols (including bisphenol A, parabens, triclosan, oxybenzone), and organophosphate pesticides (OP pesticides) (Braun, 2017).
+While most of the available literature focuses on the effects of prenatal exposure to EDCs on child neurodevelopment (Ramírez et al., 2022), mid-childhood is also a crucial stage of (neuro)development (Mah and Ford-Jones, 2012), but there are few studies focusing on whether exposure to EDCs during this time period may be harmful to the developing brain.

-One group of EDCs that may have a deleterious effect on neurodevelopment is the organophosphate pesticides (OP pesticides), although the few studies assessing exposure during childhood and through the use of biomarkers suffered from a series of limitations, including a small sample size (Ramírez et al., 2022).
-Exposure to phthalates and their metabolites during childhood and early adolescence has also been associated with several adverse neurodevelopmental outcomes, but these studies were limited to few phthalate metabolites and small study populations (Ramírez et al., 2022).
+Exposure to phthalates and their metabolites during childhood and early adolescence has been associated with several adverse neurodevelopmental outcomes, but these studies were limited to few phthalate metabolites and small study populations (Ramírez et al., 2022).
 The effects of exposure to bisphenol A (BPA) during childhood on cognitive functions are still unclear (Ramírez et al., 2022).
+Similarly, the few studies assessing exposure to OP pesticides during childhood through the use of biomarkers suffered from a series of limitations, including a small sample size (Ramírez et al., 2022).
+Given the scarcity of studies on the neurodevelopmental effects of exposure to non-persistent EDCs during childhood, further studies are needed to understand the impact of exposure in this life stage.

-Moreover, little is known about the biological mechanisms of action (Ramírez et al., 2022).
-There is some toxicological evidence, however, that exposure to certain EDCs, specifically phthalates, might interfere with the hypothalamic-pituitary-adrenocortical (HPA) axis and might interact with the glucocorticoid receptor (Kim et al., 2018; Sears et al., 2023; Sun et al., 2018).
-The HPA axis, which can be activated by stress, is responsible for the production of glucocorticosteroids.
-The brain, and its proper functioning, is a potential target, due to the presence of receptors for these hormones (Lupien et al., 2009; Sun et al., 2018).
-Glucocorticosteroids are necessary for brain maturation, although their under- or over-production might interfere with its normal development and ultimately lead to long-term impaired functioning (Lupien et al., 2009; Sears et al., 2023).
+Moreover, little is known about the biological mechanisms of action that may underlie the effects of these chemicals on neurodevelopment (Ramírez et al., 2022).
+There is some toxicological evidence, however, that exposure to certain EDCs, specifically phthalates, might interfere with the hypothalamic-pituitary-adrenocortical (HPA) axis, which is responsible for the production of glucocorticosteroids, and might interact with the glucocorticoid receptor (Kim et al., 2018; Sears et al., 2023; Sun et al., 2018).
+This potential mechanism is corroborated by the presence of receptors for these hormones in the brain (Lupien et al., 2009; Sun et al., 2018).
+While glucocorticosteroids are necessary for brain maturation, their under- or over-production might interfere with its normal development and ultimately lead to long-term impaired functioning (Lupien et al., 2009; Sears et al., 2023).
 Taken together, these results suggest that disruption of the HPA axis’ homeostasis may be one biological mechanism by which EDCs may affect neurodevelopment.

-In the present study, we estimated cross-sectional associations between 1) non-persistent EDCs and attentional function, 2) non-persistent EDCs and glucocorticosteroids, and 3) glucocorticosteroids and attentional function in children of a multi-country cohort in Europe.
-We used the parametric g-formula, a causal inference technique, and marginal contrasts (MCs) to obtain robust effect estimates and overcome limitations of classical regression models.
+The aim of this study was twofold.
+First, we examined the impact of childhood exposure to OP pesticides, phenols, and phthalate metabolites on glucocorticosteroids and attentional function in children of a multi-country cohort in Europe.
+Second, we examined the impact of changes in glucocorticosteroid levels on attentional function.
+To do so, we used the parametric g-formula, a causal inference technique, and marginal contrasts (MCs).

 2. Material and methods